sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 1. Now you are redirect to the codeql.yml file in github/ workflows directory, and we need to copy the string **queries: security-extended (1)** from the **codeql.yml** file  and append this to a new line at number 66 under **Initialize CodeQL** section , which will read as **queries: security-extended (2)** as shown in the below screenshot.
 Commit these changes to your **main branch (3)**.

    ![github-advisory-database](images/java-codeql-ymlat.png)

+   >**Note:** When updating the `codeql.yml` file, be aware that the line number for the **`Initialize CodeQL`** section may shift slightly, potentially changing from line 66 to one or two lines higher or lower.
+Ensure you append the string **`queries: security-extended`** to the correct location under this section based on the current line numbers in your file.

 1. Now,  go to the **Actions** tab to confirm the CodeQL action is running.